Proving Termination of Graph Transformation Systems using Weighted Type Graphs over Semirings: Preliminaries

 where $\leq$ is the usual ordering of the natural numbers.
 The tropical semiring is not strictly ordered, because, for example, $2 < 3$ but $\min(1,2) \not< \min(1,3)$.
-It is however still strongly ordered. \item The arctic semiring (on the natural numbers) is
+It is however still strongly ordered.

+Furthermore $S_\le = \nats\cup\{\infty\}$, $S_< = \nats$.
+Note that the unit of addition (zero) is $\infty$ and hence $S_<$ contains strictly more elements than the elements larger or equal than zero. \item The arctic semiring (on the natural numbers) is

 where $\leq$ is the normal ordering of the natural numbers.
-Like the tropical semiring, the arctic semiring is not strictly ordered, but strongly ordered. \end{itemize} All semirings above are commutative.
+Like the tropical semiring, the arctic semiring is not strictly ordered, but strongly ordered.

+Furthermore $S_\le = \nats\cup\{-\infty\}$, $S_< = \nats$. \end{itemize} All semirings above are commutative.
 We will in the following restrict ourselves to commutative semirings, since we are assigning weights to graphs by multiplying weights of nodes and edges, and nodes and edges are typically unordered. \end{example}